Finite time pseudo-rip singularity in cosmology: Introduction

 \section{Introduction}

 Since the discovery of the accelerated expansion of the Universe and the postulation of dark energy \cite{Riess98, Perlmutter99}, together with recent reports of observational tensions \cite{tension}, a variety of models have been proposed as alternatives to the standard $\Lambda$CDM cosmology.
 These models aim to provide a viable late-time behaviour while alleviating some of the conceptual problems of the cosmological constant \cite{CC,CC2}.
 However, deviations from the standard model are usually accompanied with theoretical and observational challenges of their own \cite{+LCDM,+LCDM2}.
 In particular, the exploration of strongly negative pressure components, such as phantom energy \cite{Caldwell2002,Caldwell2003,MPD2003}, has revealed the possibility of future singularities like the big-rip (BR), leading to the destruction of all bound structures, and has motivated numerous extensions that fully or partially violate the Hawking--Penrose energy conditions (EC) in General Relativity \cite{HE}.
 These singularities showed up consecutively following Barrow's paper on the sudden future singularity (SFS) models \cite{Barrow2004,Barrow2004a} and later have been developed by other researches.
-The first summary of the possibilities called type I to IV have been given in Ref. \cite{Nojiri2005} and later expanded, among others, in Ref. \cite{MPD2014CC}.
+One of the first systematic attempt to classify all possibilities was given in Ref. \cite{Nojiri2005}, called types I to IV, and later expanded, among others, in Ref. \cite{MPD2014CC}.
 In general, models which fall outside the classical big-bang (BB) singularity are also known under the name of ``exotic'' singularities due to their diverse behaviour in comparison to their original canon.

 In this paper, we investigate two new exotic singularity models by postulating some specific behaviour of the Hubble parameter related to the cosmological fluid energy density: one violating the dominant energy condition only and another violating all the energy conditions.
 Both models lead to a future curvature singularity in a finite value of cosmological time.
 These singularities may be classified as an SFS and a new type of event, hereafter referred to as a finite-time pseudo-rip (FTPR), which--up to certain subtleties discussed in the paper--differs from other intrinsic phantom scenarios such as the pseudo-rip (PR) \cite{PR,PR1}, the little sibling of the big-rip (LSBR) \cite{LSBR}, the little-rip (LR) \cite{LR}, the BR \cite{Caldwell2002,Caldwell2003,MPD2003} or the big-freeze (BF) \cite{BF,BF1}.